CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

   namespace: mynamespace     # set this to your project namespace
 ```

-When the BuildConfig is configured to trigger from the webhook and the
+When the BuildConfig is configured to trigger by the webhook and the
-corresponding secret exists, the webhook URL can be found by using (assuming we
+corresponding secret exists, the webhook URL can be found by using the command `oc describe` (assuming we
-added the webhook to `serveimg-generate`) `oc describe` command:
+included the webhook in `serveimg-generate`):

 ```
 $ oc describe bc/serveimg-generate